Behaalotecha 5779. Leadership: Guidance or Empathy?

 And yet, now, in a moment of crisis, when the people are asking for meat, and the camp is in disarray, when Moses is experiencing a loss of confidence, these men are recalled to become national leaders.

-Whereas Ralbag and the Netziv suggested that God was proposing leaders who could bring God’s vision to the nation, or could keep the people in line, Rashi’s reading proposes something radically different.
+Whereas Ralbag and the Netziv suggested that God was proposing leaders who could convey God’s vision to the nation, or could keep the people in line, Rashi’s reading proposes something radically different.

 The true and trusted leader is the person who is willing to take the whip for his people.
-The real leader has built the trust of his underlings by working together side-by-side.
+The real leader has earned the trust of the people by working together side-by-side, by suffering together and for one another.
 These seventy leaders supported their brethren, the common people, in the killing-fields of Egypt.
-That is why they will trust these leaders as they progress through the hardships of the Wilderness of Sinai.
-In this scenario, a deep bond has developed between leader and nation, a trust born in adversity.
+That is why the nation will trust these leaders as they progress through the hardships of the Wilderness of Sinai.
+In this reading, a deep bond has developed between leader and nation, a trust born in adversity.
 And these these tough leaders are known to have deeply empathised with their flock, and they understand their troubles, and at the same time, have the vision to lead them forwards.
 This is true grassroots leadership.

 We might add two comments here.

 1. Seventy leaders are selected.
 Why seventy?
 Some commentaries (eg.Ramban) see the seventy earthly officers as reflective of the divine - God's seventy names, or 70 angels.
 Others (eg. Hizkuni) see the seventy as reflective of Israel - the "seventy souls that descended to Egypt" (see Ex.1:5; Deut 32:8).
 These two perspectives might reflect the two approaches we have brought.
 Are the elders to communicate God's truth or to represent and bolster the people.